pacificclimate/nchelpers/README.md

 ## Building and Testing

 While this module is usually imported to some other project, it can be built and tested on its own for debugging or development.
+Requires Poetry >= 2.0.0.

 ```
 git clone http://github.com/pacificclimate/nchelpers
 cd nchelpers
-python3 -m venv venv
-source venv/bin/activate
-pip install -r requirements.txt -i https://pypi.pacificclimate.org/simple/
-pip install .
+poetry install
+# Tests can be run with `pytest`.
+poetry run pytest
 ```

-Tests can be run with `pytest`.